QuantEcon/lecture-python-intro/lectures/business_cycle.md

 We see that

-* consumer sentiment often remains high during during expansion and drops before a recession.
+* consumer sentiment often remains high during an expansion and drops before a recession.
 * there is a clear negative correlation between consumer sentiment and the CPI.

 When the price of consumer commodities rises, consumer confidence diminishes.

-This trend is more significant in the during [stagflation](https://en.wikipedia.org/wiki/Stagflation).
+This trend is more significant in the [stagflation](https://en.wikipedia.org/wiki/Stagflation).

 ### Production

 Real industrial output is highly correlated with recessions in the economy.